 DRYING THE STRAWBERRIES IS THE KEY TO SUCCESSFUL DIPPING

 To ensure your strawberries are completely dry, use a generous amount of paper towels.
 Though more environmentally sound, kitchen towels do not absorb like paper, so don't use kitchen towels instead.

-After you make sure every strawberry is completely dry, then lay out more fresh paper towels for the second round of drying and walk away.
+After making sure every strawberry is completely dry, layout more fresh paper towels for the second round of drying and walk away.
 I suggest 30 minutes of air drying to ensure the strawberries are dry and ready for dipping.

 Put, chocolate, and water don't mix, and the result is clumpy chocolate.
 As a result, you will ruin the entire amount of chocolate, and it becomes inedible.